A scalable optimization approach for equitable facility location: Methodology and transportation applications: A Framework for Equitable Facility Location

+In some applications, it makes sense to allow the total demand of customer $r \in R$ to be served by multiple open facilities.
+Allowing for split demands is a natural consideration when service facilities have capacities, and it might not be possible for each customer to be assigned to the closest open facility.
+We allow for split demands by relaxing the integrality of the $y_{r,s}$ variables; i.e., by replacing constraints \eqref{ybinary} with $y_{r,s} \in [0,1]$.

-When the $y$ variables are relaxed to the continuous interval $[0,1]$, Proposition \ref{prop:equivalent} no longer holds.
-However, both the linear and nonlinear Kolm-Pollak expressions model the scenario in reasonable ways.
-To interpret the two models, we consider how distances are represented in each expression.
-In the original nonlinear Kolm-Pollak expression,
+Interestingly, when the $y_{r,s}$ variables are relaxed to the continuous interval $[0,1]$, Proposition \ref{prop:equivalent} no longer holds, but (KPL) may actually be preferred over (KP) as the more accurate model.
+Recall that for a given $r \in R$, constraints \eqref{eachorgin1destination} ensure $\sum_{s \in S} y_{r,s} = 1$, and first consider the original, nonlinear Kolm-Pollak expression,

-the scenario is modeled as if all $p_r$ people residing in census block $r$ travel a distance equal to $\sum_{s \in S}y_{r,s}d_{r,s}$, the weighted average distance from census block $r$ to all facilities assigned to $r$.
-However, if we substitute the linear proxy into the Kolm-Pollak EDE, the resulting expression,

-models the scenario as if a fraction of the population residing in census block $r$, represented by $p_r y_{r,s}$, travels to facility $s$ at a distance of $d_{r,s}$.
-Note that (KPL-SD) is a linear model with fewer integer variables than (KPL), so we would expect the computational performance of (KPL-SD) to be similar to (or better than) that of (KPL).